mtanghu/LEAP/README.md

 Paraphrasing to some degree, the Additive Attentional mechanism described in [Wu et al. 2021](https://arxiv.org/pdf/2108.09084.pdf)) is primarily just the following equations:

-Consider a sequence of (possibly transformed) embeddings $x_i$ with $i$ from 1 to N…
+Consider a sequence of (possibly transformed) embeddings $\bf{{x_i}}$ with $i$ from 1 to N…

 1. Get an “attention weight” a<sub>i</sub> (which is just a scalar) for each embedding by projecting the embedding to a single dimension that will be scaled and softmax-ed over the sequence dimension, i.e.

 $$
 \begin{align}
 	\alpha_i =  {exp(\bf{w}^T \bf{x_i} / \sqrt{d_{model}}) \over \sum_{j=1}^{i} exp(\bf{w}^T \bf{x_j} / \sqrt{d_{model}})}
 \end{align}
 $$

-2. Multiply the embeddings by their “attention weight” (so important embeddings are emphasized over unimportant embeddings which are pushed toward 0), and sum over the sequence dimension to get a “global attention vector” $\bf{g}$ that contains information about the entire sequence, i.e.
+2. Multiply the embeddings by their “attention weight” (so important embeddings are emphasized over unimportant embeddings which are pushed toward 0), and sum over the sequence dimension to get a “global attention vector” $\bf{{g}}$ that contains information about the entire sequence, i.e.

 $$
 \begin{align}
 	\mathbf{g} = \sum_{\ell=1}^{N} \alpha_\ell \mathbf{x_\ell}